 Request that photographer avoid your area

-If bright, flashing lights in your face are a concern, talk to school administration and the photographer prior to the dance, and remind them again at the dance, to avoid taking photos of you or pointing the camera directly in your face.
+If bright, flashing lights in your face are a concern, talk to school administration and the photographer prior to the dance.
+Ask them to avoid taking photos of you or pointing the camera directly in your face.
 With the way that the dance floor was laid out, it was easy to avoid the flashing lights that were used, and the photographer was more than happy to accommodate our request.

 If possible, ask for the event to not use blue and red flashing lights

-This wasn’t a problem at my school, but a prom that another friend attended had pulsing red and blue lights that they described as seizure inducing- they had to sit out for a few minutes because of the lights, and they’re not even migraine or seizure prone.
-This is another good thing to talk about with school administration, as many students can get migraines or seizures triggered by these lights.
+This wasn’t a problem at my school, but a prom that another friend attended had pulsing red and blue lights.
+They had to sit out for a few minutes because of the lights and had a huge headache.
+This is another good thing to talk about with school administration, as many students can get migraines or seizures triggered by colored lights.

 Have a place to hide out

-There was a period of time at prom where a lot of unfamiliar, loud music and dancing was taking place, and my prom group and I decided to go hide out in the lobby of the hotel we were at.
-This helped prevent sensory overload and also gave us a break from dancing- since I couldn’t navigate to the tables near the dance floor easily, it was much easier for everyone to meet in the lobby.
+There was a period of time at prom where a lot of unfamiliar, loud music and dancing was taking place.
+My prom group and I decided to go hide out in the lobby of the hotel we were at.
+This helped prevent sensory overload and also gave us a break from dancing.
+Since I couldn’t navigate to the tables near the dance floor easily, it was much easier for everyone to meet in the lobby.

 Handling rude comments

-I had a few people crack jokes about my date going to prom with someone who was visually impaired, and a few others asking me if I could even see what was going on.
+I had a few people crack jokes about my date going to prom with someone who was visually impaired.
+A few others asking me if I could even see what was going on.
 My best advice for this is to ignore the weird comments, or just laugh them off.
 It is not worth getting into an argument over.

 Don’t be afraid to have fun!